DeebotUniverse/docs/docs/advanced/data_types/json/commands/clean_count.md

 data_type: json
 commands:
   - name: getCleanCount
-    description: Get the persistent value for clean count.
+    description: Get the permanently stored setting for number of cleaning cycles for auto clean.
     response:
       arguments:
         count: the number of cleanings